eforce67/NeuroNeon/README.md

 - **No Memory:** The bot can't remember previous images it has seen, so it can't keep track of where enemies have moved.

 - **Single Image Classification:** The bot makes only one decision per frame.
 While this works, multi-label classification could allow it to make several decisions at once, improving gameplay by pressing multiple buttons per frame.
-Additionally, you can try to overcome this problem by having multiple models predict an outcome for attacking or dodging.
+Additionally, you can try to overcome this problem by having multiple models predict an outcome for different tasks like attacking or dodging.

 ## Data Collection